maxicool/odoo/README.md

 ```
 10. add instructor_id and course_id to xml. todo: add search view for session. people can find course /session by instructors.
 11. add couse name, instructors to ession tree/list view
+12. add Many2many for attendees in models then upgrade!
+13. add Many2many in xml! no errors